wp-plugins/flyzoo/readme.txt

 * Referrer
 * Returning visitor

-Flyzoo is the perfect chat for your Woocommerce Store!
+Flyzoo is the perfect live chat for Woocommerce too!

 ####Integrations####